-The Best time to write about low carb cauliflower soup, is when you’re eating a big bowlful.
+The Best time to write about Cream of Cauliflower Soup is when you’re eating a big bowlful.
 That’s what I think anyway.
 This low carb soup is creamy and delicious.
-Such a perfect soup for a cool Fall day.
+Such a perfect and easy soup.

 I used to loathe cauliflower.
 I absolutely thought it was disgusting…I’m sure some of you can relate.
 I was never fed cauliflower as a kid; probably because kids hate vegetables (I was no exception), and cauliflower hadn’t yet come into stardom as it has now.

-This low carb cauliflower soup is not made with a roux (of course), but it is still thick enough to be a good creamy soup, without being so thick that it weighs you down.
+This cream of cauliflower soup is not made with a roux, but it is still thick enough to be a good creamy, low carb soup, without being so thick that it weighs you down.
 The small amount of onion gives so much flavor that I think it is absolutely necessary, but if you would like to leave it out to lower the carb count a little more, I wouldn’t hold it against you.

-This low carb soup is really easy to pull together.
+This cream of cauliflower soup is really easy to pull together.
 You can make it even easier by buying already chopped cauliflower.
 You can buy the riced cauliflower, but I prefer my soup a little more chunky and the riced cauliflower would give you a smoother soup.

 Firsts things first, slice your bacon into lardons (that’s just a fancy word for strips), and chop your onion.

 You want to saute your bacon strips in a heavy bottom pot until they are crispy.
 Remove some of the bacon fat from the pan, leaving 2 tablespoons.
 Now you can choose to remove the bacon from the pan and add it back later, or you can leave it in the whole time the soup cooks.
 I chose to leave my bacon in and the bacon gets soggy through the cooking process of the soup.
 I don’t mind that, but if you do, you should remove it.